Who we are

 Contact Mie Roesdahl: email@example.com

-The Constitutive Board is composed of persons with extensive experience, high integrity, and proven records of founding, leading and supporting new initiatives that address major societal challenges.
-The Board will provide support and advice to the Executive Director and all partners of the project, and will be overall responsible for the strategy, management and finances of the Conducive Space for Peace Association.
+The Board is composed of persons with extensive experience, high integrity, and proven records of founding, leading and supporting new initiatives that address major societal challenges.
+The Board provides support and advice to Conducive Space for Peace, and is overall responsible for the strategy, management and finances of the organisation.

 Theresia Kirkemann Boesen joined Nordic Consulting Group (NCG) in 2015 and is currently working as human rights and governance consultant.
 Before joining NCG, she was for 16 years employed at the Danish Institute for Human Rights (DIHR), including as the director of the Department for Human Rights Education and National Human Rights Institutions covering both the national mandate on education of DIHR and international projects and programmes on human rights education (HRE).
 As part of her engagement with DIHR, Theresia Kirkemann Boesen has been living and working in Turkey and Malawi.
 Theresia has extensive experience in collaboration and capacity development with donor institutions, state institutions and local civil society organisations with a focus on human rights, democratisation, rule of law and development of organisational capacity and management.